uestla/YetORM/README.md

 With `$record->ref($table, $column)` we're accessing related table row in table `$table` through column `$column` - pretty simple.

 The M:N relation is realized with `YetORM\EntityCollection` instance - which is a lazy collection of entities.
-In this case it iterates throw all related rows from `book_tag` table (first argument), creates instances of `Tag` (second argument) and on every related `book_tag` table row it accesses related `tag` table row, which then passes to the constructor of `Tag` entity :-)
+In this case it iterates throw all related rows from `book_tag` table (first argument), creates instances of `Tag` (second argument) and on every related `book_tag` table row it accesses related `tag` table row (third argument), which then passes to the constructor of `Tag` entity :-)

 This sounds crazy, but it's actually simple to get used to.